- Author: Furious

 - Potions: Mageblood Potion for +12 MP5 for 1 hour, and Major Mana Potion for ~1800 mana every 2 minutes.

 - Food: Nightfin Soup, +8 MP5 or Sagefish Delight, +6 MP5.

 - Weapon Oil: Brilliant Mana Oil, +12 MP5 and +25 Healing Power for 1 hour.

 - Others: Dark Rune / Demonic Rune for mana at the cost of health and Scroll of Spirit for +17 Spirit.

 Choosing to raid as a Holy Priest will put you in high regards with your whole raid group.
 You offer some of the best healing in the entire game, while also having the flexibility to enhance a specific raid member if you play with the Power Infusion Holy build.
 You do have several more spells than most other healers, so you’ll need to know when to properly use them.

 Here are some of the best tips for playing as a Holy Priest:

 - Both builds have access to Inner Focus, which makes your next spell free to cost and increases the critical chance by 25%.
 It has a 3 minute cooldown, and should be used whenever you’re in need of emergency healing, meaning it will typically be used with Greater Heal.

-- (If you’re power infusion holy) then you’ll have access to Power Infusion.
+- You’ll have access to Power Infusion if you choose to spec into it.
 It infuses a target for 15 seconds, boosting their spell damage and healing output by 20%.
-This makes it both a useful healing and damage cooldown, but if you’re using a power infusion holy build then healing likely isn’t an issue.
+This makes it both a useful healing and damage cooldown, but if you’re using a Power Infusion Holy build then healing likely isn’t an issue.
 This means you should use it on whichever spell caster is doing the most damage, likely a mage.